iterative/cml.dev/content/docs/self-hosted-runners.md

 You will need to
-[create a personal access token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) with repository read/write access and workflow privileges.
+[create a personal access token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) with repository read/write access.
 In the example workflow, this token is stored as `PERSONAL_ACCESS_TOKEN`.

 Note that you will also need to provide access credentials for your cloud compute resources as secrets.
 In the above example, `AWS_ACCESS_KEY_ID` and